Skip to main content

 /dev/vdb 9.8G 24K 9.8G 1% /usr/share/nginx/html

-3. Verify that the pod has been successfully created and mounted to the PV.
+3. This confirms that the pod was successfully created and the PV is properly mounted.